Department of Research and Planning

 (ii) MONITORING AND ASSESSING THE EXTENT TO WHICH POLICE DUTIES ARE CONDUCTED ACCORDING TO LAW, FORCE ORDERS AND THE DIRECTIVES OF INSPECTOR-GENERAL OF POLICE

 More often than not, Police men have run foul of the law, due to either excessive use of police power for selfish interest

 or display of lack of knowledge of the law.
 Where police does not loose personnel, there is financial cost or wastage arising from Garnishee order.
 Noncompliance with Force orders and other administrative instructions, can also be costly to Police.
-In order to remove or reduce avoidable noncompliance actions and consequential cost implications, the ‘F’ Department monitors and assess the extent to which police duties are conducted according to the law, force administrative instruction and compliance with IGP directives.
+In order to remove or reduce avoidable noncompliance actions and consequential cost implications, the Department of Research and Planning monitors and assess the extent to which police duties are conducted according to the law, force administrative instruction and compliance with IGP directives.
 To achieve this, the department periodically call for returns which are painstakingly scrutinised before being passed for comments, before being sent to all formations, departments, sections, and commands to warn against such mistakes.

 (iii) CONDUCTING ANNOUNCED AND UNANNOUNCED AUDITS, SPOT CHECK ETC